dave325/dsolBooking/wordpress/wp-content/plugins/wpforms-lite/readme.txt

 Along with contact form, you can also use WPForms to create surveys and polls.

-Our <a href="https://wpforms.com/addons/surveys-and-polls-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">WordPress Survey plugin addon</a> comes with smart survey fields including likert scale, star ratings, multiple choice, Net Promoter Score (NPS), and more.
+Our <a href="https://wpforms.com/addons/surveys-and-polls-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">WordPress Survey plugin addon</a> comes with smart survey fields including likert scale, star ratings, multiple choice, Net Promoter Score (NPS), and more, so you can create custom survey forms like Survey Monkey (without the high costs).

 WPForms offer the best-in class survey reporting.
 You can use our interactive reports to customize the graphs, export them for your presentations, and even display the aggregate results to your users.

-The best part about WPForms survey reports is that it can retroactively work on any old contact form created with WPForms.
+The best part about WPForms survey reports is that it can retroactively work on any old contact form or feedback survey contact form created with WPForms.

+Thousands of businesses love WPForms surveys for creating employee feedback form, customer feedback form, online petition form, and more.

 You can also use the surveys & polls addon to easily create a poll on your site.
+To save you time when creating a user poll, we have added a built-in poll forms template.
 Our poll feature offers real-time reports, so you can share poll results with the user immediately after they submit their vote.

 Just like the contact form, you can embed your surveys and polls inside any post, page, or widget area in WordPress.

+= Membership and Default WordPress Forms =

+Aside from building simple contact forms which every WordPress site needs, WPForms also helps you create better default WordPress forms.

+For example, you can use WPForms to create custom WordPress login forms and custom WordPress user registration forms which are great for <a href="https://www.wpbeginner.com/wp-tutorials/ultimate-guide-to-creating-a-wordpress-membership-site/">membership sites</a>.

+For membership sites, you can also use WPForms to create a password-protected contact form or even a members only contact form which is restricited to logged-in users only.

+Even if you're not using a WordPress membership plugin, you can use WPForms to create membership registration forms, online RSVP forms, and other address book contact forms.

+Bloggers and publishers can use our WordPress post submission forms to accept guest posts, testimonials contact form to collect testiomnials, and partnership agreement forms to grow their business.

 = Payment Form, Donation Form, Booking Form, and More =

 While WPForms started out as a contact form plugin, it has evolved into a powerful forms solution that you can use to create a payment form, donation form, registration form, online booking form, and more.

+WPForms integrates with both PayPal and Stripe, so you can easily create a credit card payment form to accept payments on your website.
+If you're using SSL, then you can use our Stripe Payment form to accept credit card payments.
+Alternatively you can use our PayPal payment form to make a donation form and accept payments online.

+Aside from simple order forms, business owners also use WPForms to create custom product purchase forms, t-shit order forms, online booking forms, and more.

-WPForms integrates with both PayPal and Stripe to make it easy for you to accept credit card payments online.
-It even comes with a signature field to collect user signature on your WordPress forms.
+We understand that sometimes you may need to create a contact form that require a signature.
+WPForms comes with a signature field to collect user signature on your WordPress forms or even create custom signature forms.

-You can do all of this while still using the same easy-to-use contact form builder that's loved by over 1 million users.
+You can do all of this while still using the same easy-to-use contact form builder that's loved by over 2 million users.

 >I am so impressed with this plugin.
 I decided to give it a shot over some of the other form plugins, and I am so glad I did.
 It works well, is so easy to use and customize.
 The support is amazing on top of it all.
 I got the pro version because I was so pleased.
 Highly recommend.<br>
 > Micky73 - WordPress user

+= Forms that are Optimized for Conversion and Results =

+With our Form Pages addon, you can create distraction-free custom form landing pages like Google Forms and Wufoo right inside WordPress, so you can increase conversions without the high costs (<a href="https://wpforms.com/addons/form-pages-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">See Form Pages Demo</a>).

+To improve form completion rate, we created Conversational Forms&reg; which helps you make your generic feedback form and other custom contact forms feel more human by adding an interactive form layout.
+Our conversational forms are similar to Typeform without the high subscription costs (<a href="https://wpforms.com/addons/conversational-forms-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">See Conversaional Forms Demo</a>).

+WPForms also has other conversion optimization features such as our smart form logic that lets you create dynamic contact forms where fields change based on user's answer, multi-page contact forms with progress bar, and other advanced contact forms.

+WPForms form analytics integration with MonsterInsights allow you to easily track your lead capture forms, newsletter signup forms, request a quote contact form, and other important forms on your site.

 = Easy to Customize and Extend =

-You can easily customize your contact forms with our section dividers, HTML blocks, an custom CSS.
+You can easily customize your contact forms with our section dividers, HTML blocks, and custom CSS.

-We also knew that our developer friends may want to extend contact forms further.
+We also knew that our developer friends may want to extend simple contact forms further.
 That's why WPForms come with tons of hooks and filters to create custom functionality.

+Since contact forms are essential for marketing, WPForms is a must have plugin for every website!

 = Full WPForms Feature List =